-At the time of inspection the property was found to be maintained in reasonable condition having regard to its age and character, with fittings internally on mixed semi modern/older lines.
+At the time of inspection the property was found to be maintained in fair condition having regard to its age and character.
+Fittings internally are dated, and the property is in need of modernisation, repair and upgrading.
 A number of items were noted which have been reflected in the valuation figure.
 In general, these are mostly typical of buildings of this age, or are capable of remedy by routine maintenance and repair.